gadventures/gapi-redux/README.md

 store.dispatch(getResource('dossiers', 10, {accommodation_dossiers: {primary_country: null, location: {country: null}}}))
 ```

-The above action will result the store to look like this:
+The above action will result the following state:

 ![The Store](/docs/media/store.png?raw=true "The Store")

-Notice that we only made a request for dossier 10, but `getRelated` is making additional requests to all related resources for the current dossier and loades them into the store.
+Notice that we only made a request for dossier 10, but `getRelated` is making additional requests to all related resources for the current dossier and after normalizing the data, saves them to the store.
 Also, since `features` was not included in `getRelated`, it is marked as stub.

 * `force`
 By default gapi-redux will deny requesting a resource that has already been loaded to the store.
 Passing `true` will force `getResource` to make a request whether it exists or not.